chithraksha16/chithraksha16/README.md

 - 🔭Working on [Tracktual](https://github.com/chithraksha16/Tracktual)

-- 🌱 I’m currently learning ** Next.js,Docker and figma, SEO, Supabase and Postgresql**
+- 🌱 I’m currently learning ** Next.js,Docker and figma, SEO, Supabase and Postgresql and sqlite**

 - 📫 How to reach me **chithrakshakharvi@gmail.com**